-(ii) Non-Executive Directors

-The directors of the Company shall be elected by plurality vote at the annual meeting of the stockholders for the year at which a quorum is present.
+the right to vote, in person or by proxy, the number of shares owned by him for as many persons as there are directors to be elected, or to cumulate his votes by giving one candidate as many votes as the number of such directors multiplied by the number of shares shall equal, or by distributing such votes as the same principle among any number of candidates.
+He must not have been convicted by final judgment of an offense punishable by imprisonment for a period exceeding six (6) years or a violation of the Corporation Code, committed within five years before the date of his election.
+He must be of legal age. (ii) Non-Executive Directors The directors of the Company shall be elected by plurality vote at the annual meeting of the stockholders for the year at which a quorum is present.
 At each election for directors, every stock holder shall have the right to vote, in person or by proxy, the number of shares owned by him for as many persons as there are directors to be elected, or to cumulate his votes by giving one candidate as many votes as the number of such directors multiplied by the number of shares shall equal, or by distributing such votes as the same principle among any number of candidates.

-- Must own at least one share of the capital stock of the Company in his own name. - A majority of the directors must be residents of the Philippines. - He must not have been convicted by final judgment of an offense punishable by imprisonment for a period exceeding six (6) years or a violation of the Corporation Code, committed within five years before the date of his election. - He must be of legal age.

-(iii) Independent Directors

-- 1. The Nomination Committee (the "Committee") shall have at least three (3) members, one of whom is an independent director.
+Must own at least one share of the capital stock of the Company in his own name.
+A majority of the directors must be residents of the Philippines.
+He must not have been convicted by final judgment of an offense punishable by imprisonment for a period exceeding six (6) years or a violation of the Corporation Code, committed within five years before the date of his election.
+He must be of legal age. (iii) Independent Directors 1.
+The Governance, Nomination and Election Committee (the "Committee") shall have at least three (3) members, one of whom is an independent director.
 It shall promulgate the guidelines or criteria to govern the conduct of the nomination.
-The same shall be properly disclosed in the Company's information or proxy statement or such other reports required to be submitted to the Commission. - 2.
-Nomination of independent director/s shall be conducted by the Committee prior to a stockholders' meeting.
-All recommendations shall be signed by the nominating stockholders together with the acceptance and conformity by the would-be nominees. - 3.
-The Committee shall pre-screen the qualifications and prepare a final list of all candidates and put in place screening policies and parameters to enable it to effectively review the qualifications of the nominees for independent director/s. - 4.
-After the nomination, the Committee shall prepare a Final List of Candidates which shall contain all the information about all the nominees for independent directors, as required under Part IV (A) and (C) of Annex "C" of SRC Rule 12, which list, shall be made available to the Commission and to all stockholders through the filing and distribution of the Information Statement, in accordance with SRC Rule 20, or in such
+The same shall be properly disclosed in the Company's information or proxy statement or such other reports required to be submitted to the Commission.
+An independent director shall have the following qualifications: 1.1 He should be a holder of at least at least one (1) share of stock of the Company; 1.2 He shall be at least a college graduate or have sufficient experience in managing the business to substitute for such formal education Nomination of independent director/s shall be conducted by the Committee prior to a stockholders' meeting.
+All recommendations shall be signed by the nominating stockholders together with the acceptance and conformity by the would-be nominees.
+The Committee shall pre-screen the qualifications and prepare a final list of all candidates and put in place screening policies and parameters to enable it to effectively review the qualifications of the nominees for independent 1.3 He shall be at least twenty one (21) years old 1.4 He must have a practical understanding of the business of the Corporation 1.5 He shall have been proven to possess integrity and probity; 1.6 He shall be diligent and assiduous in the performance of his functions; and 1.7 He must be a member in good standing in relevant industry, director/s. business or professional organizations

-An independent director shall have the following qualifications: